aolofsson/oh/chip/docs/glossary.md

 * [LVS](https://en.wikipedia.org/wiki/Layout_Versus_Schematic): Layout Versus Schematic software checks that the layout is identical to the netlist.
 * [Mask Works](https://en.wikipedia.org/wiki/Integrated_circuit_layout_design_protection): Copyright law dedicated to 2D and 3D integrated circuit "layouts".
 * [Mealy machine](https://en.wikipedia.org/wiki/Mealy_machine): A finite state machine whose outputs depend on current state and the current inputs.
+* [Metastability](https://en.wikipedia.org/wiki/Metastability_in_electronics): Ability of a digital electronic system to persist for an unbounded time in an unstable equilibrium.
 * [MLS](https://en.wikipedia.org/wiki/Moisture_sensitivity_level): Packaging and handling precautions for some semiconductors.
 * [Moore Machine](https://en.wikipedia.org/wiki/Moore_machine): Finite state machine whose outputs depend only on its current state.
 * [Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law): Observation by Moore that the number of transistors in an IC doubles approximately every two years.